-In accordance with applicable regulations, you have the following rights:
+In accordance with applicable regulations and where applicable, you have the following rights:

 - to access: you can obtain information relating to the processing of your personal data and a copy of the personal data held.

-- to rectify: where you consider that your personal data are inaccurate or incomplete, you can require that such personal data is updated.
+- to rectify: where you consider that your personal data are inaccurate or incomplete, you can request that such personal data is updated.